 - Projects within the energy innovation theme have a maximum duration of 4 years.

 - Projects must be realised in the Netherlands (or in Bonaire, St. Eustatius, or Saba).
 The CO2 reduction must also take place there.

 - Projects may not have started before the application has been submitted.

 A Programme in Transition

 Since 2019, the DEI+ has undergone major changes compared to previous years.
 The scope of the programme has been broadened.
-The focus is no longer only on energy innovations and the production of renewable energy: From 2019 onwards, the focus will also be on CO2 reduction.
+The focus is no longer only on energy innovations and the production of renewable energy, but also on CO2 reduction.
 As a result, the number of categories in which applications can be submitted, has been expanded.
 In practice, this means that many more projects can apply for the scheme.
 In addition, that grants will now be distributed according to the first-come-first-serve principle.
 Previously, 2 tenders were opened annually.